 One of the early adoptions of IoT in Nepal is with Smart electricity meters.
 Such meters regularly send the consumption units to the server on a regular basis which can also be monitored through the website or mobile apps (coming soon).

-Another mostly used IoT application is with vehicle tracking also called GPS tracking, where you can view the real-time location of your locations.
+Another mostly used IoT application is vehicle tracking also called GPS tracking, where you can view the real-time location of your locations.
 The GPS location of the vehicle is sent regularly to the centralized server which is then put into a map.
 The same application can also be used for navigation for the driver.

 Based on this, there are several applications built over it like public transport tracking and finding a bus, taxi, and even flight.
-Some of the organizations like corporate houses or even bus service provider use this system to track and monitor those vehicles.
+Some of the organizations like corporate houses or even bus service providers use this system to track and monitor those vehicles.

 Using sensors in several places, the risk of some disasters like earthquakes, floods, landslides is acquired.
 Then the system alerts the people at risk to save lives and property.